Jerrell-Marvel/react-news-app-template/README.md

 1. A h1 tag containing "News" text on top of the page.
 2. Shows "Loading..." text before the API responds with the news data.
-3. Render all news data (10 news data in total) inside <Link/> component and wrap them inside <li></li> tag.
-For test purpose please add data-testid = id to the <Link> component like the example below :
+3. Render all news data (10 news data in total) inside Link component and wrap them inside li tag.
+For test purpose please add data-testid = id to the Link component like the example below :

 ```
 <li>